lzl124631x/LeetCode/leetcode/2090. K Radius Subarray Averages/README.md

 ## Solution 1.
 Sliding Window

 **Intuition**: Keep a fixed-length sliding window of length `2k + 1`.
-Sliding it from left to right, and update the sum of the window on the fly.
+Slide it from left to right, and update the sum of the window on the fly.

 **Algorithm**: